ibexa/documentation-developer/docs/content_management/content_management_guide.md

 ---
-description: The content management product guide provides a full description of its features as well as the benefits it brings to the client.
+description: Read the content management product guide and learn how to create, modify, and display information to the target audience.
 ---

 # Content management product guide